jaibae21/CPE212_UAHF2021/project05_materials/README.md

 *Extra Info *

-5 of the 7 input files pass.
+5 of the 7 input files passed when I initially tested against .bash comparison script.
 Input 2,4,5 fail.
 Check input files to see which functions these involve.

-Grade:
+Grade: 100